AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_external_device_conn.md

 * `enable_ikev2` - (Optional) Set as true to enable IKEv2 protocol.
 * `manual_bgp_advertised_cidrs` - (Optional) Configure manual BGP advertised CIDRs for this connection.
 Only valid with `connection_type`= 'bgp'.
 Available as of provider version R2.18+.
 * `enable_event_triggered_ha` - (Optional) Enable Event Triggered HA.
 Default value: false.
 Valid values: true or false.
 Available as of provider version R2.19+.
+* `enable_jumbo_frame` - (Optional)	Enable Jumbo Frame for the transit external device connection.
+Only valid with 'GRE' tunnels under 'bgp' connection.
+Requires transit to be jumbo frame and insane mode enabled.
+Valid values: true, false.
+Default value: false.
+Available as of provider version R2.22.2+.
 * `phase1_remote_identifier` - (Optional) Phase 1 remote identifier of the IPsec tunnel.
 This can be configured to be either the public IP address or the private IP address of the peer terminating the IPsec tunnel.
 Example: ["1.2.3.4"] when HA is disabled, ["1.2.3.4", "5.6.7.8"] when HA is enabled.
 Available as of provider version R2.19+.
 * `prepend_as_path` - (Optional) Connection AS Path Prepend customized by specifying AS PATH for a BGP connection.
 Available as of provider version R2.19.2.